Real Estate Agent & Realtor Misclassification

 In Bararsani the real estate agent plaintiffs alleged that Coldwell Banker exerted significant control over their work such that Coldwell had “willfully misclassified” its workers.
 Examples of this control include requiring the real estate agents to work at a designated physical location, requiring them to attend training meetings and precluding them from working for any other company.

 Coldwell Banker unsuccessfully argued in a demurrer that the real estate agents were correctly classified as independent contractors based on the California Business and Professions Code Section 10032.
 Nevertheless, the Los Angeles Superior Court ruled in favor of the plaintiff class, holding that a proper determination of whether an individual is really an employee of the principal depends on a close factual analysis of the extent of control exercised by the principal.
 The court also noted that, while the written contract between Coldwell Banker and its agents showed a mutual agreement for independent contractor status, “that is the beginning, not the end of the analysis.”citing Narayan v.
 EGL Inc. (9th Cir.
 2010) 616 F. 3d 895, 904.

 Ultimately, the parties settled the case out of court, with Coldwell Banker parting with $4.5 million in exchange for the plaintiff’s agreement to not seek further legal action against the defendant.

-Have You Been Misclassified as an Independent Contractor?
+Are You a Realtor or Real Estate Agent that Has Been Misclassified as an Independent Contractor?

 If you have been misclassified as an independent contractor but are actually an employee, you may have a legal claim to significant penalties for the reimbursement of your business expenses, failure to provide accurate wage statements and other Labor Code violations.
 You do not need to currently be working for this employer in order to assert these claims; both past and current workers have the right to bring these claims as long as the statute of limitations is met.